5 Classic Things To Tick Off Your Sydney Bucket List

 4. Surf in Bondi Beach

-Bondi is a perfect crescent with squeaky white sand and rolling waves, well deserving of its reputation as the world’s best urban beach.
-Sure you can lounge with the rest of the sun-worshippers on Australia’s most famous beach.
-Get active and pop into Lets Go Surfing to hire a surfboard for a couple hours, or, if you’ve never surfed, book a lesson with a friendly instructor.
+Lets Go Surfing will hire you a surfboard for a couple hours, or, if you’ve never tried surfing before, book a lesson with a friendly instructor.
 Getting up on a board for the first time at Bondi Beach is a memory and achievement you’ll never forget.

 5. Sydney Opera House Tour